 Susan has several short stories published, one of which, "The Cask", was made into an award winning short film.
-"The Cask" was republished in the Camden Park Press anthology Quoth the Raven, which won Best Anthology of 2018 in a readers' poll and was on the preliminary ballot for the Bram Stoker Awards.
-Susan has two feature length screenplays in development and her second novel will be released in February 2020.
+"The Cask" was republished in the Camden Park Press anthology Quoth the Raven, which won Best Anthology of 2018 in multiple reader polls.
+In addition to her short stories, Susan has one novella and two novels in print, as well as two feature length screenplays in development.

-Susan loves travel, animals (especially cats), movies, theatre, taekwondo, and books (of course!)
+Susan loves travel, animals, movies, theatre, taekwondo, and books (of course!)

 Interviews and Notable Mentions: